-‘Deadliest Catch’ Season 13: Tragedy, Drama, Is This Last Year For Two Captains?
+‘Deadliest Catch’ Season 13: Tragedy, Drama, And Is The End For Two Captains?

 — Bill Wichrowski (@captwildbill) January 14, 2017

 Like Captain Jonathan, Captain Bill is experiencing some mechanical problems on his new boat.
-Sounds like he inherited some unexpected problems with his new purchase!
-And it looks like they will be on a non-stop grinder, as this season, the crab is impossible to find.
-Why is that?
+Sounds like he inherited some unexpected problems with his new purchase.
+And it looks like they will be on a non-stop grinder, as this season, the crab is difficult to find.

 It appears that the weather has become dramatically warmer, four degrees warmer than last season.
-Why does this matter?
 It matters a great deal as any of the previous crab hotspots are now gone.
-The crab have moved to new, more comfortable locations and the captains, who are under pressure to achieve quotas, need to use all of their skills and instincts to figure out where the crab are located.
+The crab have moved to new, more comfortable locations, and the captains, who are under pressure to achieve quotas, need to use all of their skills and instincts to figure out where the crab are located.

 This news cannot be great for young Captain Sean Dwyer.
-The family business and the responsibilities of the Brenna A lay on his shoulders.
+The family business and the responsibilities of the Brenna A rest on his shoulders.
 Can he once again achieve success, get the crab and again, make his family proud?
-We will know staring April 11 on Discovery.
+We will know starting on April 11 on Discovery.

 Do you think Captain Sig will retire?
 Who do you think will bite off the head of a herring this season?
 Will Captain Jake Anderson meet his quota?